Website Search

 For those not part of the UW–Madison community, just be sure to always read the terms of service and understand what you’re agreeing to.
 It’s unlikely that those terms of service would ever be exploited and harm your data, but it may help you make decisions about what tool is right for you and your data.

-Sensitive Data: Remember, if you have sensitive data, be sure that any applications you choose to use are approved for that type of data.
-At UW–Madison, if you have sensitive or restricted data, you should only be using approved tools for that type of data.
-You should follow campus guidance regarding handling sensitive data and reach out to your departmental IT or DoIT for guidance on what approved tools are available to you for your data type.
+Sensitive Data: Remember, the storage and backup solutions you choose must have appropriate protections for the type of data you are working with.
+At UW-Madison, if you have sensitive or restricted data, you should only use approved tools for that type of data.
+You should follow campus guidance regarding handling sensitive data and reach out to your departmental IT or the Office of Cybersecurity for guidance on what approved tools are available to you for your data type.

 USBs: Be cautious about using USB flash drives to backup your data.
 They have some advantages that can make them an appealing option: they’re affordable, they’re convenient, and you probably own at least one already.
 However, flash drives’ portability makes them easy to misplace, have stolen, or accidentally break.